Graduate Studies for Doctor of Philosophy (PhD) degree

 Students are also required to attend the “faculty colloquium" (lectures on research), course No. 81-898.

-In addition, students who have not previously studied at Bar-Ilan University must take basic courses in the amount of 4 credits.
+In addition, students who have not previously studied at Bar-Ilan University must take basic courses totaling 4 credits.

 Students will receive a living stipend, exemption from tuition, and a housing grant for living in the Galilee.